40+ Best Resources for Student Job Search [2020 Edition]

 - Facebook is about more than sharing pictures from last night’s frat party.
 This resource also has great tools for networking and career advancement.
 Try Jobs on Facebook to get the most out it.

-- If you want even more tips on using Facebook for job searching, check out this article: How to Use Facebook to Get a Job from Business Insider.
+- If you want even more tips on using Facebook for job searching, check out this article: How Facebook’s Job Search Feature Can Help You Land a Job from TopResume.

 - This article, 20 Twitter Resources for Job Hunters, is vintage yet jam-packed with useful tips.
-It includes links to organizations publicizing job postings, people offering career advice, influencers and advisers, and more.
+It includes links to organizations publishing job postings, people offering career advice, influencers and advisers, and more.

-Best Websites to Find a Job or Internships
+Best Job Websites for College Students to Find Work or Internships

-That’s all well and good, but what about particular job searching resources?
+That’s all well and good, but what about particular resources for work search?
 What job sites to check for career opportunities when in college?

 Boards are many, and you may get lost in there when start looking for a job.
-Some of the most popular include:
+You may start with reading the 10 Best Job Search Engines from Chamber of Commerce, or check some of the most popular job websites for college students below:

-If you think freelancing is the way to go, you can check these 71 Job Boards for Freelancers.
-If you study well and write college papers by yourself (surprise, surprise!), you have the opportunity to try yourself as a researcher or a writer/editor for a college paper writing service.
+If you think freelancing is the way to go, you can check these 85 Job Boards for Freelancers.
+For those writing college papers like a pro (surprise, surprise!), you have the opportunity to try yourself as a researcher or a writer/editor for a college paper writing service.

-If you are still in college, looking for a part-time job, you’ll want to check out Snag a Job.
+If you are still in college, looking for a part-time job, you’ll want to check out Bachelor Studies.
 This site is also good for finding a temporary job for the summer to hold you over until something “better” comes along.

-In addition to the major job boards, you’ll definitely need to check out the sites specifically designed with the college student in mind.
-These job boards feature opportunities that are perfect for entry-level positions.
+In addition to the major job boards, you’ll definitely need to check out the sites specifically designed with a college student in mind.
+These work search boards feature opportunities that are perfect for entry-level positions.

 Best Resources on Resume Writing for Students